gamerboy256/SuperLuigiLandWiiSpecial/README.md

 # Super Luigi Land Wii Special

+Changes that have been made so far for Special:

+- Wind can have multiple colors
+- Lava particles can have multiple colors
+- Power-ups (including Propeller Mushroom) move to the left
+- The direction coins spin in is reversed
+- Piranha Plants can have multiple colors

 ## Source Code Public Release

 This is the source code of the Super Luigi Land Wii Special mod.